JustinCostenbader/Kutztown-CSC-Notes/CompOrgAsmLang/Notes/10-Conditionals.md

   - JNGE: jump if not greater than or equal (same as JL)
   - JLE: jump if less than or equal *(if leftOp <= rightOp)*
   - JNG: jump if not greater (same as JLE)

+## Conditional Loop Instructions
+   - LOOPZ and LOOPE
+   - LOOPNZ and LOOPNE

+## Conditional Structures
+   - Block-Structured IF Statements
+   - Compound Expressions with AND
+   - Compound Expressions with OR
+   - WHILE loops
+   - Table-Driven Selection